Gordon999/Pi_Hailo_wildlife_2/README.md

 Note the numbers of the objects above are the positions in coco.txt file

-Note in line 89 the width and height are set for a Pi GS camera, you may need to change to suit other cameras ....
+v_width and v_height are set for a Pi GS camera, you may need to change to suit other cameras ....

-    video_w, video_h    = 1456,1088

 Runs a pre-capture buffer of approx 5 seconds, set in line 20, pre_frames = 5